-However, the sheer amount of neurons that humans have still gives us an advantage over parrots.
-We may not have a lot of small neural circuits that connect two sections of our brains.
-However, we do have a complex, general connection that unites the entirety of our brain.
-This is why we are smarter than parrots.
+We don’t have many small neural circuits connecting two sections of our brains, but we have a complex connection that unites the entirety of our brains.
+That’s why humans are smarter than parrots.

-Aside from brain structure, we can class ourselves as smarter than parrots in a few ways.
+Aside from brain structure, we can classify ourselves as more intelligent than parrots.

-Apart from self-awareness, language is also a great way to compare human and parrot intelligence.
-It’s no secret that parrots are great mimickers.
-But how much do they understand what they’re saying?
-As it turns out, many parrots are just mimicking.
-They don’t actually place meaning into what they say.
+It’s no secret that parrots are good at mimicry, but do they understand what they’re saying?
+As it turns out, parrots mimic words and don’t place meaning into what they say.

-This is why it’s so accurate to compare their intelligence to that of a toddler.
-For example, a small child may learn that saying the words “mommy” and “milk” will result in the acquisition of sustenance.
-Here, the child has been conditioned to associate those words with an outcome.
-It doesn’t actually understand what those words mean.
+This is why comparing their intelligence to that of a toddler is accurate.
+For example, a small child may learn that saying “mommy” and “milk” will result in getting what they need.

-This is exactly what happens with the domestic parrots that have been trained to “talk.”
-They are just conditioned to associate words with specific:
+This is what happens with parrots trained to talk and are conditioned to associate words with:

-Only one African grey parrot, named Alex, has been able to use language to resemble that of humans.
-According to California State University, Alex was a part of a 30-year experiment.
-During the course of the study, he was able to:
+Only one African gray parrot, Alex, has used language resembling humans.
+According to California State University, Alex was part of a 30-year experiment.
+During the study, Alex was able to:

-- Learned, on his own, how to let the researchers know where he wanted to go
+- Learned how to let the researchers know where he wanted to go.

-Another great way to determine human vs. parrot intelligence is by testing logical reasoning.
-A study published in the scientific journal Behavior explains that African Grey parrots have the logical reasoning abilities of a 5-year-old.
+Testing logical reasoning is another effective way to determine human vs. parrot intelligence.
+A study in the journal Behavior explains that African grays have the logical reasoning abilities of a 5-year-old.